Skip to main content

 CIPERB is utilized to create customer accounts in Oracle.

-Customer Account: A customer account represents the attributes of the business relationship that a customer can enter into with UCSD.
-The account has information about the terms and conditions of doing business with UCSD.
+• Customer Account: A customer account represents the details of the business relationship between UCSD and a customer.
+This includes the terms and conditions of doing business with UCSD.

-Contact: A person who communicates for or acts on behalf of a customer or customer account.
-Contacts are added at the customer level internally and can be assigned at the account or address/site level.
-Multiple contacts can be added.
+• Contact: A person who communicates or acts on behalf of a customer or customer account.
+Contacts can be added:

 Roles & Access

-The following primary roles will be defined for CIPERB application:
+The following primary roles are defined for the CIPERB application:

 Role Name Role Description Role Workflow